AryanK112233/Devops--Netflix-clone/README.md

 **Step 7: Access Grafana Web Interface:**

-Open a web browser and navigate to Grafana using your server's IP address.
+You can just open a web browser and navigate to Grafana using your server's IP address.
 The default port for Grafana is 3000.
 For example:

 `http://<your-server-ip>:3000`

 You'll be prompted to log in to Grafana.
-The default username is "admin," and the default password is also "admin."
+The default username is "admin," and the default password is "admin."

 **Step 8: Change the Default Password:**